 Try this: Lie down on your back with a pillow under your hips and your knees bent.
 Place a hand on your belly and breathe normally.
-Contract your pelvic floor muscles (the muscles that lie at the base of the pelvis and surround the vagina and rectum) by squeezing in and lifting up as if you’re trying to stop the flow of urine.
+Contract your pelvic floor muscles (the muscles that lie at the base of the pelvis and surround the vagina and rectum) by squeezing in and lifting up as if you’re trying to stop the flow of urine and trying to stop gas at the same time.
 Next, COMPLETELY RELAX the pelvic floor muscles.

 Now ask yourself some questions.
 Did you feel your abdomen move?
 Did you feel your buttocks clenching?
 Were you holding your breath?
 Were you bearing down?
 If you answered yes to any of these questions, you did not do the kegel correctly.
 The aim of a kegel is to isolate the pelvic floor muscles which are internal, so there should be no external movement as they contract and relax.
 NO ONE who is watching from the outside should have any clue that you’re exercising, when in fact, you’re working a vital group of muscles.